Cette page n'est pas encore disponible en français, sa traduction est en cours.

 1. From the Pipelines page, click + New Pipeline.

-2. In the Filter field, enter a unique source tag that defines the log source for the Technology Partner’s logs.
+2. In the Filter field, enter the unique source tag that defines the log source for the Technology Partner’s logs.
 For example, source:okta for the Okta integration.
 Note: Make sure that logs sent through the integration are tagged with the correct source tags before they are sent to Datadog.

 3. Optionally, add tags and a description.